-In a multi-party dispensation, converge and divergence will co-exist.
+In a multi-party dispensation, convergence and divergence will co-exist.
 In line with Adam Smith's views published in 1776 in his book, The Wealth of Nations, pursuing individual goals will ultimately lead to beneficial spill-over rewards for the society at large.
 However, in this day and age, work has become so integrated such that people work in teams with many interdependencies.
 Thus, pursuing individual selfish goals is controversial as in African cultural settings social networks connect people so much so that it is difficult to follow individual goals.
 This herd mentality also affects the way the media operates and the way people react to media practitioners.

-In Zambia, tribal sentiments are high and these dictates how tribes perceive national issues.
+In Zambia, tribal sentiments are high and these dictate how tribes perceive national issues.
 Kasoma (1992) cited in Sikazwe (2003) states that freedom of the press is derived from the freedom of speech for individuals which are under Article 19 of the United Nations Declaration of Human Rights (1948).
 This is so because individuals do not need licences to talk or to air their views but media houses do need them.
-Kasoma(1992) opines that media freedom is derived from and rides on the wings of individual freedom.
-As everywhere else in the world, the government in Zambia is finding it hard to control the content of social media.
+Kasoma (1992) opines that media freedom is derived from and rides on the wings of individual freedom.
+Like everywhere else in the world, the government in Zambia is finding it hard to control the content of social media.
 Even the advanced countries face this challenge despite having the technology to monitor the content of social media.

 The zeal of media houses to be the first to publish sensational news makes them vulnerable to half-truths and misinforming the public.
 The law recognises individual rights to privacy and self-esteem.
 There is need to draw the thin line between state security interests on the one hand and also the protection of individual rights on the other hand.
 This poses a dilemma to governments around the world.
 This dilemma brings to the fore the need to repeal such laws such as the Public Order Act which infringes on the rights of assembly and freedom of assembly, freedom to one's conscience, and freedom from unlawful arrest and detention.
+However, in this day and age of money laundering and terrorism across national borders, governments have no choice but to police the media platforms.